audioclassify/CedarAlert/CEDAR_README.md

-## CedarAlert - YOLOv9 Object and Fire Detection for IP Security Cameras in Python3
+## CedarAlert - DIY YOLOv9 Object and Fire Detection for IP Security Cameras in Python

+The purpose of this DIY project is to enhance four low cost outdoor motion detecting security cameras (Amcrest IP4M-1026W) with object and fire detection in a rural high risk fire area, and to provide email alerts with the image in question plus SMS alerts via the Verizon Wireless SMS portal.

+The four Amcrest cameras are configured to take three photos two seconds apart at each motion event, and send the images via FTP to a local desktop PC for AI analysis and storage.

+This DIY application is provided as a free open source codebase as a courtesy without any promise of support nor guarantee of any kind.

+This software is covered by the [GNU General Public License v3.0](https://github.com/WongKinYiu/yolov9/blob/main/LICENSE.md) and any other licenses from other open source code referenced.

-The CedarAlert application was developed on, and has been tested on, two Ubuntu 22.04.4 X86_64 desktop PCs *without GPUs or TPUs for AI in use*:
+The CedarAlert application was developed on, and has been tested on, two Ubuntu 22.04.4 X86_64 desktop PCs *without GPUs or TPUs for AI in use* that by today's standard may be considered as low performance:
-* Intel NUC5i7RYH (5th generation Intel i7 CPU) with 16 GB RAM and 500 GB SSD)
+* Intel NUC5i7RYH (5th generation Intel i7 CPU) with 16 GB RAM and 500 GB SSD
-* Beelink Mini S12 (12th generation Intel N100 CPU) with 16 GB RAM and 500 GB SSD
+* Beelink Mini S12 (12th generation Intel N100 CPU) with 16 GB RAM and 500 GB SSD (about $160 USD)

 The file 'cedar_vars.py' defines variables and creates a JSON object.
 The values with 'CHANGEME' ***must*** be set (e.g. your SMTP email server domain name 'cedar_email_server').

+The CedarAlert specific files start with 'cedar_' to distinguish them from files from [https://github.com/WongKinYiu/yolov9](https://github.com/WongKinYiu/yolov9) and [https://github.com/spacewalk01/yolov5-fire-detection]([https://github.com/spacewalk01/yolov5-fire-detection].

 The YOLOv9 inference code is based upon 'detect_dual.py' and 'yolov9-s-converted.pt' model (weights) from [https://github.com/WongKinYiu/yolov9](https://github.com/WongKinYiu/yolov9).

 The 'yolo9-s-fire-converted.pt' model (weights) is based the [https://github.com/spacewalk01/yolov5-fire-detection]([https://github.com/spacewalk01/yolov5-fire-detection] and was created by from the 'datasets' folder using 'train_dual.py' from [https://github.com/WongKinYiu/yolov9](https://github.com/WongKinYiu/yolov9) in a python env with this command:

 ```
 cd ~